Costamilam/Alpha/README.md

 //Import the necessary classes use Costamilam\Alpha\Router;

-//Load file based on path
+//Load file based on path (not accepted regex) Router::fromFile('/foo', './router/foo.php');
-Router::fromFile('/foo', './router/foo.php');

 //Create a route by defining the method, route, and callback